 Roche Pharmaceuticals has faced thousands of lawsuits filed by Accutane users.
 Many say they developed severe gastrointestinal disorders after taking the medication and criticize Roche for not issuing sterner warnings about the dangers of the drug.

 In June 2012, a New Jersey court ordered Roche Pharmaceuticals to pay $18 million to two Accutane patients who developed bowel disease.
-Roche has reportedly paid out more than $50 million to Accutane patients so far, with hundreds of lawsuits still pending.
+Roche appealed those verdicts, but has reportedly paid out millions of dollars to Accutane patients so far.